 This clause protects the rights of licensees by ensuring only they can exploit the IP of the licensor exclusively.
 The clause should also states that the licensor no longer has the authority to transfer IP rights to another company.

-When this clause is added to the licensing agreement, it outlines that the third party can be granted access by the licensee to use the IP work of the licensor through a sub-licence.
+When this clause is added to the licensing agreement, it outlines that a third party can be granted access by the licensee to use the IP work of the licensor through a sub-licence.

 No licensor wants their IP to be used in a bad light.
 Therefore, licence agreements should include a quality assurance clause.
 This section allows the licensor to perform quality checks and ensure their IP is used for sale, distribution, etc. in the right way.